Chapter 28 BWV 169 Gott soll allein mein Herze haben

 Yet again Bach has penetrated through and beyond a conventional notion in order to awaken the deepest of emotions, touching the very core of the human condition.

 The student may note the technical detail of how Bach added an additional line (that of the singer) to a texture which already appears rich and complete in itself.
 Sometimes the vocal melody is derived from the original harpsichord line, sometimes it doubles it.
 More often it is newly invented counterpoint.
 Dürr (p 573) holds this aria up as an example of ‘how a piece can gain rather than lose from its adaptation in the context of a new work’.
 As with the Agnus Dei from the Bm Mass, the final reworking may be seen as the higher artistic triumph when compared with the original model.
+Bach's quest for musical perfection was unceasing.

 One point of detail.
 The unexpected touch of Dm in a D major context (bars 9/10) is present in the original concerto.

 Bach does not waste this little moment.
-He contrives to use the instance of chromaticism as the harmonic background to accentuate the principal notion of his text ----Welt und alle deine Liebe, stirb in mir----the world and all its love, die within me.
+He contrives to use this instance of chromaticism as the harmonic background to accentuate the principal notion of his text ----Welt und alle deine Liebe, stirb in mir----the world and all its love, die within me.
 Bach’s eye for detail is unfailing.

 Recitative and chorale..